 If there is a need for emergency medical treatment, 911 will be called.
 If it is a life- threatening situation, with no time to consult the child’s file or parent, the child will be taken to The Monroe Hospital or UW Hospital or urgent care center.
 Should an ambulance be needed, parents will be responsible for any costs.
 Parents will be contacted as soon as possible after contacting 911.
 All staff will have training in infant and child CPR and first aid.
 First aid supplies will be stored in the office area.

 When children are off-site for walk or field trip, staff will take along emergency contact information, attendance information and a first aid kit in case an injury occurs to children or staff.
-The injury will be recorded in the medical log book upon return to the center.
-A cell phone will be carried along, in case help is needed.
+The injury will be recorded in the medical logbook upon return to the center.
+A cell phone will be carried along in case help is needed.

 We will practice universal precautions when handling all blood injuries and bodily fluid.
 All staff will use disposable gloves when treating blood injuries.
-Injuries will be properly washed and sanitized and all of the materials used to treat the injury will be wrapped in an airtight plastic bag and disposed of immediately.
+Injuries will be properly washed and sanitized, and all of the materials used to treat the injury will be wrapped in an airtight plastic bag and disposed of immediately.

 Medications:

 The Growing Tree will administer medications under the following conditions:

 Prescriptive and non-prescriptive medication will only be given to children if parents have completed the authorization form provided.
-No medication will be administered without the signed state form for Authorization to administer medicine.
+No medication will be administered without the signed state form for authorization to administer medicine.
 In the event of a missed dose or error in distribution, the parent will be contact and notified.

-All medicine must be in its original container, bearing the label with child's name, dosage and administration directions.
+All medicine must be in its original container, bearing the label with child's name, dosage, and administration directions.
 It will be stored in a medication box that is inaccessible to children.
 Medicine requiring refrigeration will be kept in a covered, labeled container in the refrigerator.

 We will not exceed the age-related dosage on the label of any medication without a written doctor's authorization.